amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

 But it is possible to circumvent the the `DaDum` patterns in the metrical units that come later in the sentence, by regrouping the words and syllables in such as way that these `DaDum` patterns do not appear at the beginning of any of those metrical units
-(here, the flexibility of stretching and strinking the vowel lengths later in the metrical units comes in handy).
+(here, the flexibility of stretching and shrinking the vowel lengths later in the metrical units comes in handy).
 But in nouns, pronouns and their case inflexions that are more likely to appear at the beginning of the sentence than verbs, it is difficult to circumvent initial `DaDum` pattern if they occur.
 So, it may be argued that such initial `DaDum` pattern is tolerated in Old Kannada more in verbs than in nouns and pronouns.